 Objective: To use its asset base and its property-acquisition and ownership powers to support the borough's regeneration.
-Strategy: Actions: To achieve its objective the Council will To progress its Strategy the Council will Appropriate existing assets for the purpose of supporting regeneration activity and targets • • Acquire additional assets, subject to available funding and appropriate business case, which will be used to support projects aiming for economic growth. • Maintain assets in a way that safeguards public health and safety and, where possible, does not act to the negative detriment of the community
+Strategy: Actions: To achieve its objective the Council will To progress its Strategy the Council will Appropriate existing assets for the purpose of supporting regeneration activity and targets • Put in place, maintain and work to implement short- to long-term plans for each asset within this category.
+Acquire additional assets, subject to available funding and appropriate business case, which will be used to support projects aiming for economic growth.
+Maintain assets in a way that safeguards public health and safety and, where possible, does not act to the negative detriment of the community